 Listen to the seriesA documentary on U.S. military veterans and the use of music therapy as treatment for PTSD and traumatic brain injuries, tracing the parallels between combat trauma and incarceration trauma.

-Building the infrastructure for a Neuro-Informed Conference that will serve as the primary impact platform for the film, convening researchers, policymakers, and advocates to convert film findings into actionable reform.
+Watch the TrailerA Neuro-Informed convening that serves as the primary impact platform for the film, bringing together researchers, policymakers, and advocates to turn findings into actionable reform.

-Developing a trauma-healing-centered approach to weight loss and metabolic health that acknowledges the physiological impact of chronic institutional stress, rooted in EL's own experience and emerging neuro-informed research.
+A trauma-informed approach to weight loss and metabolic health that acknowledges the physiological toll of chronic institutional stress, rooted in EL's lived experience and emerging neuro-informed research.

 A network-powered, closed-loop reentry support platform replacing fragmented cash-based systems with accountable service delivery.
 Sky Reserve Notes, milestone-based progress, and a community expansion engine built for the justice-impacted.
 Pre-seed round open.